Town North YMCA’s Drown-proofing Classes

 by Lloyd Cates

-The Town North YMCA of Dallas had a pioneering aquatics program under Jack Semones.
-For his advanced life-saving class, Jack would take Alan, Gary and myself to demonstrations around Dallas.
+The Town North YMCA of Dallas had an advanced life-saving class started by Jack Semones.
+Jack would take Alan, Gary and myself to demonstrations around Dallas.
 He would tie us up, then push us into the pool to demonstrate we could survive in the water.

 We would sit cross-legged on the edge of the pool.
 Each of us had our ankles tied together with cord, then the cord was tied around our waists so we could not kick or move.
 In addition, our wrists were tied behind our backs.